anthoeknee/antifennel/README.md

 trick, because we don't track the difference between locals that come from `var` vs function parameters.

-Early returns will compile to invalid Fennel.
-(This is the only thing keeping Antifennel from being able to compile its own lexer.)

 ## Inherent Limitations

+Early returns will compile to very ugly Fennel code, but they should be correct.

 Certain Lua constructs are not supported in Fennel such as `goto` and `repeat`.